25 Social Media Key Figures You Must Know

 Measuring your success is key in Social Media Marketing – but what should you be measuring in order to advance yourself and your company?
 This is where Key Figures (KFs) and Key Performance Indicators (KPIs) come into play.

 In this blog post, we will show you the difference between metrics and KPIs, and showcase which ones are especially significant.
-This way, you’ll know exactly what to keep an eye on in social media analysis in 2020.
+This way, you’ll know exactly what to keep an eye on in social media analysis.

 What are Key Figures and KPIs?